Aeroluna/LunaCoopMod/README.md

 *I come to cleanse this land.* A niche ability that helps Raynor against spellcasters.
 Is also a powerful tool against the Black Death mutation.
 Gives Medics more depth than just an a-move unit.

-- Added autocast to Stimpack.
+- Added autocast to Stimpack (initiallly off).

 Potentially too OP having units perfectly stim, but if Nova's marines can have it, why not Raynor?
 Initiallly off and has to be enabled manually.